-The Atmospheres Explosibles (ATEX) division enables Innovation Conseil to provide its expertise to help its customers apply ATEX regulations and perform ATEX assessment, risk analysis and zoning of their installations and some of their products concerned.We help them to have the necessary skills:
+The Atmospheres Explosibles (ATEX) division enables Innovation Conseil to provide its expertise to help its customers apply ATEX regulations and perform ATEX assessment, risk analysis and zoning of their installations and some of their products concerned.
+We help them to have the necessary skills:

-According to the ATEX Directive 2014/34 / EU on the essential health and safety requirements to be met by protective devices and systems intended for use in potentially explosive atmospheres and the means to demonstrate compliance of these devices and protective systems with repositories.
+According to the ATEX Directive 2014/34 / EU on the essential health and safety, requirements to be met by protective devices and systems intended for use in potentially explosive atmospheres and the means to demonstrate compliance of these devices and protective systems with repositories.

 According to Directive 1999/92 / EC on the protection of their employees against the risks of explosion which must be evaluated while taking into account the probability of occurrence of explosive atmospheres, the probability of occurrence of sources of ignition, used substances, processes and their possible interactions, as soon as the equipment is installed and the extent of the foreseeable consequences.